MAVLink is a very lightweight messaging protocol for communicating with drones (and between onboard drone components).

-Messages are defined within XML files, which may then be generated into appropriate source code for each of the supported languages.
-Each XML file defines the message set supported by a particular system, also referred to as a "dialect".
+Messages are defined within XML files Each XML file defines the message set supported by a particular system, also referred to as a "dialect".
 The reference message set that is implemented by most ground control stations and autopilots is defined in common.xml (most dialects build on top of this definition).

 The MAVLink toolchain uses the XML message definitions to generate MAVLink libraries for each of the supported programming languages.
 Drones, ground control stations, and other MAVLink systems use the generated libraries to communicate.
 These are typically MIT-licensed, and can therefore be used without limits in any closed-source application without publishing the source code of the closed-source application.